digiacomo2/X-Team106/README.md

        * GitHub username 4: samaurer2
        * name 4: Stefan Maurer
    * When did you complete this exercise?
+   10/24/2018 around 6:30pm
-   * How long did it take your team to complete this exercise?
+   * How long did it take your team to complete this exercise? it took us about an hour and a half
 ## Table of Contents

 1. README.md - overview of files in this repository (this file)